p1-stats

 $ ./stats_tests.exe

-must have at least one corresponding test function in stats_tests.cpp
+to the autograder.
+You must write at least one test for each function in stats.hpp

 Pitfall: Due to rounding errors, two floating point numbers we expect to be equal may be slightly different.
 This might happen while testing stdev()